 Did you know that you can turn certain genes on or off depending on your diet, nutrition, lifestyle choices and what you’re doing in your environment?
 Add in the tools of our consciousness including beliefs, thoughts, intentions and actions, which are linked much more strongly with our health, longevity and happiness than our genes.
 Bottom line, we must each take responsibility for our choices, and our overall health and well-being.

 Alcohol and inflammation.
 There’s a link between alcohol consumption, cravings for alcohol and activation of pro-inflammatory cytokines that contribute to systemic inflammation in alcohol-dependent patients.
 [Journal Biological Psychiatry] Inflammatory pathways are stimulated in alcoholics by bacteria that has escaped the gut barrier that correlate with alcohol cravings.
-These findings suggest protecting and restoring gut integrity, healing leaky gut, and reducing all sources of inflammation to help patients recover from alcohol use disorders.
+These findings suggest protecting and restoring gut integrity, healing leaky gut, and reducing the various sources of inflammation to help patients recover from abusing alcohol.

 Alcohol, substance abuse and depression often go hand-in-hand.
 Alcohol contains the psychoactive drug ethanol (grain alcohol), which has a depressant effect.
 The reward center of the brain is meant to provide pleasure – the particular nerve hormone (neurotransmitter) is dopamine.
 Those with addictions tend to have fewer dopamine receptors causing them to crave and seek more and more and more of the addicted substance to experience pleasure.

 Every biochemical process in the human body depends on appropriate levels of neurotransmitters (chemical messengers in the brain) such as serotonin and dopamine.
 Norephinephrine, epinephrine and GABA can also be considered.
 These neurotransmitters exist not only in the brain, but also in the gut.
 In fact, only 5% of serotonin is found in the brain.
 Serotonin is the primary gut neurotransmitter with close to 90% located in the gut, hence the importance of a healthy functioning microbiome and digestive system.
 Genetically, low serotonin and low dopamine levels may predispose individuals to depression and addictions, including alcoholism.
-Excessive drinking reduces levels of dopamine and serotonin.
+Although alcohol temporarily increases serotonin, excessive alcohol consumption depletes dopamine and serotonin.

 Alcohol addiction causes damage to the prefrontal cortex of the brain, which is where willpower resides.
 The only way out of this is through detoxification, nutrition and recovery to allow the prefrontal cortex to heal and the reward center to re-build the damaged dopamine receptors.